meta-web/meta-web/pages/07_Manifesto/04_Examples.md

             "label": "Total count",
             "readonly": true
         },
-        "..comment..": "These properties can be accessed within same resource as this schema using GET, PUT or PATCH methods.
+        "..comment..": "These properties can be accessed within the same resource as this schema using GET, PUT or PATCH methods.
 In this case of collection only GET method is supported."
     },
     "query": {
         "first_name": {